 - Comply with facility rules in addition to all local, state and federal laws

 The inmate must pay to participate in work release.
-The amount varies from $15.00 to $80.00 per day depending on their annual gross income.
+The amount varies from $15.00 to $80.00 per day depending on the inmates annual gross income.
+Click here to view Work Release Fees.
 Inmates wear a GPS tracking monitor which requires a one-time activation fee of $75.00.
 All inmates in the program will be searched upon returning at the end of their work day.
 Items necessary for work (clothing, identification, car keys) are kept in a locked area and not allowed within the housing areas.

 If an inmate is approved for work release, the coordinator will review their booking file, criminal history and employment information.
 The jail does not allow sentences to be served on weekends.
 Any violations of the conditions of work release may result in being terminated from the program.